Anime and manga fandom: European fan communities

+In Central and Eastern Europe, Polish fandom was one of the first and largest fandoms to develop.
+The beginning of anime and manga fandom in Poland can be traced to the 1990s, few years after the fall of communism in Eastern Europe.

+Asian fan communities

+Malaysia

 Studies of fan behavior focused more on big fan activities or conventions in the past and transitioned toward from fan communities to individual fans.
 There are four conventions in urban areas of Malaysia: Kota Kinabalu, Sabah; Kuching, Sarawak; Sunway, Petaling Jaya, Selangor and Kuala Lumpur.
 They are held four times annually between December 2012 and August 2013.
 According to the survey, there are about 585 people who regularly attend these conventions.
 Half of the respondents were aged 18–22 as of 2013 with equal numbers of both genders.
-More than half of the respondents were student and all respondents were consumers of Japanese media object.
+More than half of the respondents were student and all respondents were consumers of Japanese media.
 Although those four conventions did not officially announce that their event is mainly Japanese popular culture, majority of people were fans of Japanese popular culture.
-Their main purpose of attending these conventions were to meet new/old friends, to have fun, and to cosplay.
+Their main purpose in attending these conventions is to meet new and old friends, to have fun, and to cosplay.
 They regularly attend these conventions to keep their fan communities active.

+Latin American fan communities

+Mexico

+Japanese television shows began to be distributed in Latin America in the 1970s which included anime and was marketed as children's television.
+In the decades following, Japanese population culture saw a rise in popularity in Mexico.
+This popularity created fandom spaces around anime and Mexican fans that refer to themselves as otaku.
+Within these fandom spaces, the character Son Goku from the Dragon Ball series has become a highly popular figure in the country.
+His importance stems from both his character and his story, which resonates with fans of the anime despite Goku not being Mexican himself.
+A few fan-created works that implement Goku include a taqueria based in Oaxaca, Mexico in his name (aptly named 'Tacos Goku'), a web-series titled Dr. Goku (created by Rulo Barrera), and the countless amounts of fan art that tie Goku with Mexican culture.
+Many Mexican otaku's fan-made works have influence and/or are heavily inspired by the anime style.